cameronprince/mptcc/README.md

 ## Features

 - Class-based, modular screen management system
-- Interrupt-driven inputs
+- Interrupt-driven inputs/non-polling design
 - Utilizes threads for driving outputs
-- Standard interrupter (square wave pulse generator) with variable frequency and on time with user configurable limits (currently drives all four outputs equally)
+- Standard interrupter (square wave pulse generator) with variable frequency and on time and user configurable limits (currently drives all four outputs equally)
 - MIDI file playback from SD card with elapsed time display and interface for mapping tracks to outputs - rotary encoders allow level control for each output
 - Automatic scrolling of long file and track names
 - MIDI input (currently drives all four outputs from a single input/channel)
 - RGB LEDs display relative output levels as colors ranging from green, to yellow, to red
 - Battery status monitoring
 - User configuration stored in flash memory with restore defaults feature
-- Intuitive menu system
+- Intuitive menu system and navigation
 - Easily expandable to support additional features

 ## Hardware